 The important thing is at some point we have to stop researching and start experimenting and start reading to see what works for us.
 Now if one of your questions is, well, what should I read?
 I have a whole video that I’ll link somewhere here that ranks some of the recent books that I’ve read.
 I hope this video provided some useful and actionable strategies that you can experiment with, especially if you stopped reading because of graduate school.
 That’s all for today’s video, and I’ll see you in the next one.
 Bye!

-If you enjoyed this post, check out my channel and other videos.
+If you enjoyed this post, check out my book channel for more book videos.